-I am ready for something new to focus on in my life but I don’t know what.
+I am ready for something new to focus on in my life, but I don’t know what.

 Why is the University of Notre Dame the right place to do this?

-- Every university has a “brand” that connotes different things to each individual depending on their experience, interaction, and relationship with the institution.
+Every university has a “brand” that connotes different things to each individual depending on their experience, interaction, and relationship with the institution.
 The University of Notre Dame has a 175-year history of being one of America’s leading undergraduate teaching institutions and has evolved into a leading graduate institution at the forefront in research and scholarship.
 The aerodynamics of glider flight, the transmission of wireless messages, and the formulae for synthetic rubber were pioneered at the University.
-Today researchers are achieving breakthroughs in astrophysics, radiation chemistry, environmental sciences, tropical disease transmission, peace studies, cancer, robotics, and nanoelectronics, just to name a few things.
+Today researchers are achieving breakthroughs in astrophysics, radiation chemistry, environmental sciences, tropical disease transmission, peace studies, cancer, robotics, and nanoelectronics, just to name a few exciting fields.

 This evolution has resulted in centers and institutes found only at the top research universities.
 A list of these can be found at: https://www.nd.edu/academics/centers-institutes/.